impostorsguides/impostorsguides.github.io/rbenv/part-2/2-x-content.md

 IFS="${IFS}"$'\r'
 ```

 We modify the value of the internal field separator to be its original value, plus the carriage return.
 The `"${IFS}"$'\r'` syntax can be thought of as `"${IFS}"` plus `$'\r'`.
-The 2nd half of this syntax is the Bash way of expanding escape sequences, as illustrated by [this StackOverflow answer](https://web.archive.org/web/20220929180039/https://stackoverflow.com/questions/11966312/how-does-the-leading-dollar-sign-affect-single-quotes-in-bash){:target="_blank" rel="noopener"}.
-[For example](https://stackoverflow.com/a/11966402){:target="_blank" rel="noopener"}:
+The 2nd half of this syntax is the Bash way of expanding escape sequences, as illustrated by [this StackOverflow answer](https://web.archive.org/web/20220929180039/https://stackoverflow.com/questions/11966312/how-does-the-leading-dollar-sign-affect-single-quotes-in-bash){:target="_blank" rel="noopener" }.
+[For example](https://stackoverflow.com/a/11966402){:target="_blank" rel="noopener" }:

 ```
 $ echo $'Name\tAge\nBob\t24\nMary\t36'